-The School Psychology Admissions Committee will review applicants as soon as they are received.
+The School Psychology Admissions Committee will review applicants as they are received.
 Applicants will be informed by e-mail as to their status.
 The School Psychology Program admits students only in the spring of the year for classes beginning the following summer term.
 Interviews will begin in later January with applicants whose materials are complete.

 Graduate students enrolled at Whitewater can seek financial assistance in the form of assistantships, employment, grants, and loans.

 Graduate assistantships are offered to a limited number of full-time graduate students.
 Full- time assistantships require up to 20 hours of service per week and have paid, most recently, approximately $10,985 for an academic year and also health, dental, and life insurance as well as a remission of non-resident portion of tuition.
 The UW-Whitewater School Psychology Program is able to offer a limited number of full and part-time graduate assistantships to full-time first and second year students.
 A separate application for Graduate Assistantships is available from the Office of Graduate Studies.
 Please note that this application has a February 15th deadline.
 Graduate students can also seek other employment assistance by applying for Federal Work-Study Employment, Regular Student Payroll, or other opportunities as advertised on campus.